 Never has it been more important to listen and grasp history.
 To the creators and witnesses, thank you for living the story.
 Whether it is a reluctant surrender or a passionate intention, thank you for leading and growing with love.
 Our show was fueled by love.

 Shows can come and shows can go, but we’ll keep marching along with Falsettos rooted in our hearts.
-And this I vow to you, these jews will certainly never stop bitching.

 'There are no answers but what would I do—no simple answers, but what would I do—if you had not been my friend?'